-Dig phone, cable, TV or electrical trenches with ease with our walk-behind trenchers.
-This earthmoving equipment is ideal for plumbing and irrigation trenches as well.
-We also offer ride-on trenchers for general contracting work for deeper utilities like sewer lines.
+United Rentals’ selection of walk-behind trencher rentals will make digging phone, cable, TV or electrical trenches easy.
+Trenchers — or ditch witches — are ideal for plumbing and irrigation trenches as well.
+We offer ditch witch trenchers, ride-on trenchers and other popular brands for general contracting work for deeper utilities like sewer lines.

-Walk-behind trenchers are like walk-behind ergonomic compactors but, instead of a vibratory plate, trenchers are affixed with rotating chainsaw-like chain with auger teeth or scoop buckets to break up soils and remove them from a narrow area, creating a trench.
+Trench diggers are like walk-behind ergonomic compactors, but instead of a vibratory plate, trenchers are affixed with a rotating chainsaw-like chain with auger teeth or scoop buckets to break up soils and remove them from a narrow area, creating a trench.

 Should I use a walk-behind trencher or a ride-on trencher?

 - The right trencher for you will depend on the job and the conditions of the worksite.
 If you are a DIYer digging a dirt trench for utility work such as cable, telephone or pipes, then a walk-behind trencher rental will be ideal.
 If you are digging deep utility trenches in a rocky landscape, a ride-on trencher with higher horsepower would be the most productive and the safest.

 Can a trencher cut through roots?

 - Trenchers can cut through small roots, but take caution: Trenchers were designed to remove soil, and you can damage the equipment if you force the machine onto a large root.
 If you have a lot of roots to clear, a mini excavator with an attachment would be the best option.

 How do you cut through roots with a trencher?